MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response/use.md

 ![Hospital Emergency Response mobile app](media/use/app-launcher.png)

 The Hospital Emergency Response mobile app has a modular structure with different apps as applicable to your role.
-Open the Hospital Emergency Response mobile app from the Power Apps Mobile, select your **Hospital system**, **Region, Facility**, and select **Next** to get started.
+Open the Hospital Emergency Response mobile app from the Power Apps Mobile app, select your **Hospital system**, **Region, Facility**, and select **Next** to get started.

 > [!NOTE]
 > When you launch the Hospital Emergency Response mobile app or any of its components for the *first time*, you will be asked for your consent to allow the app to read your *Office 365 Users* profile and your *Location*.
 You must select **Allow** before you can start using the selected app.
 For more information, see [give consent](https://docs.microsoft.com/powerapps/user/run-app-client#give-consent).

-## App components

 ![Hospital Emergency Response mobile app components](media/use/app-components.png)

 The Hospital Emergency Response sample solution app consists of multiple apps for enhanced user experience.
 Depending on your role, you may see one or more components in the **Hospital Emergency Response mobile app**.

-### Hospital operations
+## Hospital operations

 Use the hospital operations apps to collect hospital and facility specific data for hospital management.